skjandu/cse15l-lab-reports/lab4/lab4.md

 ![Image](step9-screenshot.png)

-I added the file `ListExamples.java` and committed the changes made to the file with the message "fix typos in ListExamples.java."
+I added the file `ListExamples.java` and committed the changes made to the file with the message "fix typo in ListExamples.java."
 Finally, I pushed the changes to github.
 No additional keys were used.